leoagomes/rpi-colorz/README.md

 protocol server, a animation/mode runner and a REST server that glues them together in a single API.

+This project encompasses all that you see, taste and feel.
+I hope it is all you love, not hate.
+It should be safe enough for you not to distrust it.
+Help me create it.

 ## XPC Server

 ### XPC (eXtended Pixel Control) Protocol